Cognizant-RDMAI/Open-Anomaly-Detection-Model/CONTRIBUTING.md

-Contributing to BBXX-YY
+Contributing to BB3AB

-Thank you for considering contributing to BBXX-YY!
+Thank you for considering contributing to BB3AB!
 We welcome comments and suggestions and appreciate your interest in improving the project.

 How to Contribute